Soldaman93/food-sentiment/README.md

-# yelp-sentiment
+# food-sentiment
-Sentiment analysis on the Yelp Dataset
+Sentiment analysis on the Food.com dataset.